aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 ### Al Kharid 1
 - Enter and exit Clan Wars to restore run energy
 - Use the Clan Wars bank chest
-	- Withdraw: 1400 coins, staff, key imprint, bronze bar
+	- BANK: 1400 coins, staff, key imprint, bronze bar
 - Walk to Prince Hassan and start PAR **[1]**
 - Talk to Osman to give him the bronze bar and key imprint **[1]**
 - Talk to Shantay to get send to Jail **[1,1,2,2]**